viraj-kamat/illumio-challenge/README.md

 1. generator.py : Run this file once to generate a csv file that contains some rules.
 This file is for test purposes only and could be used for stress-testing, etc.

 2. firewall.py : The main file that processes our ipaddress rules and then performs a lookup.
 Usage :
-  a. python firewall.py path_to_csv_file.csv - This will run once and process the rules.
+  - python firewall.py path_to_csv_file.csv - This will run once and process the rules.
-  b. python accept_packet --direction outbound/inbound --port 1-65135 --ipaddress 192.168.2.1 --protocol udp/tcp
+  - python accept_packet --direction outbound/inbound --port 1-65135 --ipaddress 192.168.2.1 --protocol udp/tcp

  Note: Once the file is run with a csv file and queried for rule matches, it will continue to run to allow further processing of rules.